chimera-linux/cports/Packaging.md

 a subpackage object directly, but it can be passed to hooks as well as certain user defined functions.

+Subpackage contents are taken explicitly from the main package.
+The only contents that are taken implicitly are the potential licenses, i.e. the `usr/share/licenses/<subpkgname>` path.

 ##### def take(self, p, missing_ok = False)

 The subpackage will "steal" path `p`.
 The argument can be a string or